 This specification uses the Augmented Backus-Naur Form (ABNF) notation of [RFC5234].
+Additionally, the rule URI-Reference is included from Uniform Resource Identifier (URI) [RFC3986].

 Certain security-related terms are to be understood in the sense defined in [RFC4949].
 These terms include, but are not limited to, "attack", "authentication", "authorization", "certificate", "confidentiality", "credential", "encryption", "identity", "sign", "signature", "trust", "validate", and "verify".